NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 <tr>
 <td>46-105 (or follow the first name with a {TAB})</td>
 <td>Output File with:
-EPW – same as output type “EPW”
+EPW - same as output type "EPW"
-CSV – same as output type “CSV”
+CSV - same as output type "CSV"
-Both – same as output type “both”
+Both - same as output type "both"
-Rpt – same as output type “rpt”</td>
+Rpt - same as output type "rpt"</td>
 </tr>
 <tr>
 <td>106-end (or follow the second name with a {TAB})</td>